Sustainability

 In addition, regarding the Fibers & Products Converting Business Group, which was identified as having a relatively high risk of human rights violations in the risk assessment of human rights due diligence, Teijin Frontier Co., Ltd, a representative group company, has conducted seminars and on-site audits on an ongoing basis for business partners in Asia and Japan with the aim of ensuring local business partners' legal compliance and protection of human rights.
 We will continue to conduct management and awareness-raising activities for businesses with high risks of human rights violations upon confirmation with third-party organizations and external experts.

-Furthermore, for many years the Fibers & Products Converting Business has made use of Japan's technical intern training program to recruit technical interns from overseas.
+Furthermore, for many years the Fibers & Products Converting Business Group has made use of Japan's technical intern training program to recruit technical interns from overseas.
 However, an internal survey indicated that such trainees were obligated to pay a large amount of recruitment expenses* in their home countries before coming to Japan.
 To address this issue, we commenced the Zero Fee Project in 2019, which aims to remove the burden of payment from overseas trainees by having the plant that accepts them cover the recruitment expenses.

 • *There are some instances where foreign trainees are forced to pay to local recruitment firm before they come to Japan, their recruitment costs that was incurred the local recruitment processes.
 In some cases, trainees are forced to pay such amounts as is even equivalent of the incomes for years.
 Since they want to earn as much as possible, they tend to lead to problems such as long working hours at their own request and disappearance just before returning to Japan, which is a social problem.